google/oboe/docs/AndroidAudioHistory.md

 A list of important audio features, bugs, fixes and workarounds for various Android versions. [(List of all Android Versions)](https://developer.android.com/guide/topics/manifest/uses-sdk-element#ApiLevels)

+### 11.0 R - API 30
+- Bug in AAudio on RQ1A.
+A stream is normally disconnected when a **headset is plugged in** or because of other device changes.
+An AAUDIO_ERROR_DISCONNECTED error code should be passed to the error callback.
+But a bug in Shared MMAP streams causes a different error to be returned.
+So if your error callback is checking for AAUDIO_ERROR_DISCONNECTED then it may not respond properly.
+We recommend **always stopping and closing the stream** regardless of the error code.
+Oboe does this.
+So if you are using Oboe callbacks you are OK.
+This issue was not in the original R release.
+It was introduced in RQ1A, which is being delivered by OTA starting in November 2020.
+It will be fixed in a future update.
+- Fixed.
+A race condition in AudioFlinger could cause an assert in releaseBuffer() when a headset was plugged in or out.
+More details [here](notes/rlsbuffer.md)

 ### 10.0 Q - API 29
-- Fixed: Setting capacity of Legacy input streams < 4096 can prevent use of FAST path. https://github.com/google/oboe/issues/183. also ag/7116429
+- Fixed: Setting capacity of Legacy input streams < 4096 can prevent use of FAST path. https://github.com/google/oboe/issues/183.
+Also fixed in AAudio with ag/7116429
 - Add InputPreset:VoicePerformance for low latency recording.

 ### 9.0 Pie - API 28 (August 6, 2018)
 - AAudio adds support for setUsage(), setSessionId(), setContentType(), setInputPreset() for builders.
-- Regression bug: [AAudio] Headphone disconnect event not fired for MMAP streams. https://github.com/google/oboe/issues/252
+- Regression bug: [AAudio] Headphone disconnect event not fired for MMAP streams.
+Issue [#252](https://github.com/google/oboe/issues/252) Also see tech note [Disconnected Streams](notes/disconnect.md).
 - AAudio input streams with LOW_LATENCY will open a FAST path using INT16 and convert the data to FLOAT if needed.
 See: https://github.com/google/oboe/issues/276

 ### 8.1 Oreo MR1 - API 27